kshetline/tubular_util/README.md

 function beep(frequency = 440, gainValue = 0.025, duration = 100): void;
 ```

-Plays a simple square-wave tone at the specified `frequency` and `gainValue` for a `duration` in given in milliseconds.
+Play a simple square-wave tone at the specified `frequency` and `gainValue` for a `duration` in given in milliseconds.

 ```typescript
 async function beepPromise(frequency = 440, gainValue = 0.025, duration = 100): Promise<void>;